(240) 621-2679 beasley@thet10group.com

 When teams or stakeholders are stuck in conflict that’s preventing organizational progress, we facilitate discussions to find a path forward.
 This includes real-time mediation of disputes where people can’t move past disagreements.
 We also design processes to prevent future conflicts by establishing how teams will handle disagreements when they inevitably arise.

 Our approach focuses on understanding underlying concerns rather than just surface-level positions.
 We work with all parties to communicate based on evidence and shared interests rather than assumptions about what others want or believe.
-The goal is not just to resolve the immediate conflict but to leave the organization better equipped to handle future disagreements productively.
+As part of our Leadership & Team Effectiveness work, the goal is not just to resolve the immediate conflict but to leave the organization better equipped to handle future disagreements productively and support long-term organizational stability.

 EXECUTIVE AND LEADERSHIP COACHING